Lurker00/PhoneBook-sagevt/README.md

 ## The package
 Please download the [most recent release](https://github.com/Lurker00/PhoneBook-sagevt/releases/latest).
 The release zip-archive contains the following files:
 * `sagevt.jar` - the applet to be installed on your Android device.
-* `script.sh` - the script launch script to be installed on your Android device.
+* `script.sh` - the launch script to be installed on your Android device.
 It contains the applet's command line to edit for optional parameters.
 * `install_sagevt.cmd` - Windows installation script.
 * `run_sagevt.cmd` - Windows script to install and then run the applet.
 Useful to tune the parameters.
 * `uninstall_sagevt.cmd` - Windows script to uninstall the package.